TheRealBarenziah/imgbb-uploader/README.md

 const dirPath = path.join(__dirname);
 module.exports = dirPath;
 ```
-Then you can require this file elsewhere, and use something like `path.join(myDirpath, "subfolder", "subsubfolder")` to dig into directories programmatically.
-Once you're there you can `fs.readdir` and iterate `forEach` file of that directory, then do whatever you want.
+Then you can require this file elsewhere and use something like `path.join(myDirpath, "subfolder", subsubfolder)` to dig into directories programmatically.
+Once there, you can f.e. `fs.readdir` and iterate `forEach` file of that directory.
-That is just a simple example, see `fs` documentation and Stack Overflow for more inspiration.
+See `fs` documentation and Stack Overflow for more inspiration on the matter.

-### Anyway, this module is ~20 lines long & totally unlicensed, so even the most junior Nodejs dev should be able to easily adapt it to its needs.
+### This module is ~20 lines long & totally unlicensed, so you can easily edit it to fit your need.

+## Changelog
+0.2.1 => 1.0.0 (Replace `var` and `function` with proper ES6 syntax & update README)